ecomfe/vue-echarts/README.md

 // register component to use
 ```

-#### Heads up (before `v2.3.4`)
+## Heads up

+### Importing the souce version

-If you are using `vue-cli` to create your project and you want to use the untranspiled component (import `vue-echarts/components/ECharts` rather than import `vue-echarts` directly, to optimize bundle size), the `webpack` template may exclude `node_modules` from files to be transpiled by Babel.
+If you are using `vue-cli` to create your project and you want to use the untranspiled component (import `vue-echarts/components/ECharts` rather than import `vue-echarts` directly, to optimize bundle size, which is recommended), the `webpack` template may exclude `node_modules` from files to be transpiled by Babel.
 To fix this problem, try change `build/webpack.base.conf.js` like this:

-For Webpack1:
+For webpack 1.x:

 ```diff
       {